axiros/misc_transcrypt/doc/kendo/ch7_routing.md

 ## Principal State versus Primary State

-All primary state must be in Redux, the complete state of the app must be recreatable from it.
+All primary state must be in Redux, the complete state of the app must be re-creatable from it.
 E.g. the fact that a dropdown list is open after a mouse click means that the open state must be in Redux.

-But there are values which are more primary than others: those which the user expects to be set when he enters a route - and those we call principal params, those which are understood in URLs.
+But there are values which are "more primary" than others: those which the user expects to be set when he enters a route - and those we call principal params, those which are understood in URLs.
 A dropdown state is normally not principle, while the id of the records displayed within the dropdown options is.

 It would be nice to decide via simple adding to a list which params are principle and by simply doing that the routes will be built and understood accordingly.